klausbegnis/AttitudeEstimationExam/README.md

 ### Executing the application

-Both compilers will create a executable file, this will contain all the project information and is where the applications is runned.
+Both compilers will create an executable file.
+This file will contain all the necessary project information and will be where the application is run.

-To use this file, you will need one mandatory argumen, specifying the location from the log file to be read.
-Optionally, you can decide the output file name.
+To use this file, you will need to specify one mandatory argument, which specifies the location of the log file to be read.
+Optionally, you can decide on the output file name.
 Example:

 ```console